rust-lang/rust/README.md

   RNG is used to pick base addresses for allocations, to determine preemption and failure of `compare_exchange_weak`, and to control store buffering for weak memory emulation.
 When isolation is enabled (the default), this is also used to emulate system entropy.
 The default seed is 0.
-You can increase test coverage by running Miri multiple times with different seeds. **NOTE**: This entropy is not good enough for cryptographic use!
-Do not generate secret keys in Miri or perform other kinds of cryptographic operations that rely on proper random numbers.
+You can increase test coverage by running Miri multiple times with different seeds.
 * `-Zmiri-strict-provenance` enables [strict provenance](https://github.com/rust-lang/rust/issues/95228) checking in Miri.
 This means that casting an integer to a pointer yields a result with 'invalid' provenance, i.e., with provenance